openai/maddpg/README.md

 - `--plots-dir`: directory where training curves are saved (default: `"./learning_curves/"`)

+## Code structure

+- `./experiments/train.py`: contains code for training MADDPG on the MPE

+- `./maddpg/trainer/maddpg.py`: core code for the MADDPG algorithm

+- `./maddpg/trainer/replay_buffer.py`: replay buffer code for MADDPG

+- `./maddpg/common/distributions.py`: useful distributions used in `maddpg.py`

+- `./maddpg/common/tf_util.py`: useful tensorflow functions used in `maddpg.py`

 ## Paper citation

-If you used this environment for your experiments or found it helpful, consider citing the following paper:
+If you used this code for your experiments or found it helpful, consider citing the following paper:

 <pre>
 @article{lowe2017multi,